 Call the police ("Polizei") on the telephone number 110 if you have had an accident.
 You may be in shock and not know what to do.
 The police will help you.

-If people are injured or there is major damage, you must call the police every time.
-You can reach the ambulance service and the fire brigade by calling 112.
-Give a brief description of what has happened on the phone and say if and how many people are injured; you must wait until the police have arrived.
-This usually takes only a few minutes.
-Make sure the accident site is secured so that no other accidents occur.
+You must always call the police if there are injuries or major damage.
+You can contact the emergency services and fire brigade by dialling 112.
+Briefly tell them what has happened on the phone.
+Also say whether there are any injured people and how many, and make sure you wait until the police arrive.
+This usually only takes a few minutes.
+Also make sure that the scene of the accident is secured so that no further accidents occur.

 Beware: hit and run ("Fahrerflucht")